buchgr/bazel-remote/README.md

 To query endpoint metrics see [github.com/grpc-ecosystem/go-grpc-prometheus's metrics documentation](https://github.com/grpc-ecosystem/go-grpc-prometheus#metrics).

-### Limitations

-- The gRPC backend does not currently work with the `--idle_timeout` flag, only HTTP requests update the idle timer.

 ## Usage

 If a YAML configuration file is specified by the `--config_file` command line